Memeplexx/olik/readme.md

 * actions which needless re-describe simple updates,
 * actions that inaccurately describe complex updates.

-🚀 Oulik is designed to address all these issues by exposing an API by:
+🚀 Oulik is designed to address all these issues by:
-* allowing you to select a piece of your state, and then apply an update that piece,
+* allowing you to select a piece of state, and then apply an update to it,
 * describing state updates for you, generating actions on your behalf,
 * making setup simple and auto-integrating with the [Redux Devtools extension](https://chrome.google.com/webstore/detail/redux-devtools/lmhkpmbekcpmknklioeibfkpmmfibljd?hl=en).